by: Christina Botto

-Don’t give in when you shouldn’t, don’t compromise and spoil just to stay on your adolescent child’s ‘good side’. disrespectful teenagers
+Don’t give in when you shouldn’t, don’t compromise and spoil just to stay on your adolescent child’s ‘good side’.

 Really get to know your teen

-Sure, any parent can list the likes and dislikes of their children, but what about their ideals and hopes?
+Any parent can list the likes and dislikes of their children, but what about their ideals and hopes?
 How does your teen act with their friends?
 What are their interests?
 Take the time to get to know your teen as a person, just like you would a family member you meet for the first time.

 Spend more time with your teen

 You may be surprised to hear that teens actually want to spend more time with their parents.
-Some families’ schedules are too hectic to allow for real family time, but your teen can tell when he’s just squeezed into an already busy day. disrespectful teenagers
+Some families’ schedules are too hectic to allow for real family time, but your teen can tell when he’s just squeezed into an already busy day.

 Teens are so insecure and doubtful of themselves and setting aside time to spend with your teen makes your teen feel wanted and important.
 It also provides a safe environment where your teen can be him or herself, a stark contrast to the constant pressure of holding up appearances with their friends.